 Things to Do in Central City

-Crime Rate: Safer than 84% of cities in Utah
+- Crime Rate: Safer than 84% of Salt Lake City neighborhoods

 One of the best neighborhoods in Salt Lake City for owning a home is East Bench—and with upscale condos and single-family homes that offer spacious yards and elevated views from the foothills, it’s easy to see why.
 The area is known for having a welcoming community and well-maintained properties, and it’s surrounded by hiking trails and green spaces like Rotary Glen Park and Donner Trail Park.
 If you’re looking for friendly neighbors and convenient access to outdoor recreation within 15 minutes of Downtown Salt Lake City, East Bench may be a good fit for you!